raksh36/aws-nvidia-hackathon-rakshith/QUICK_WEB_DEPLOY.md

 - ✅ Professional enough

 **You can say in the video:**
-> "This is the LogGuardian AI web interface.
-It demonstrates how users interact with our autonomous agent system, which runs on AWS Lambda and SageMaker."
+> "This is the AgentOps web interface.
+It demonstrates how users interact with our multi-agent system, which runs on AWS Lambda and SageMaker."

 ---